-Chris ia a minister of the United Church of Canada (ordinaed in 1977), holds degress in theology from Emmanuel College (M.Div.) and McGill University (Ph.D.) and is a writer and educator.
+Chris ia a minister of the United Church of Canada (ordained in 1977), holds degrees in theology from Emmanuel College (M.Div.) and McGill University (Ph.D.) and is a writer and educator.
 He has taught in universities across the country: Queens, McGill, St. Thomas, University of Alberta, Laurentian University.

 Chris has been a minister in churches in Gaspe, Saint John, Montreal, Sudbury and Fredericton.